xiangao0904/Motor-Sound-Editor/docs/guide/interface-overview.md

 # Interface Overview

-Motor Sound Editor separates project management from project editing on purpose.
-The workflow becomes easier to understand when you treat the app as two main spaces: the Home screen for managing projects, and the editor for shaping sound.
+Motor Sound Editor has a Home screen, a project editor, and a dedicated Audio Editor.
+Use them to manage projects, shape speed curves, and edit audio sources respectively.

 ## Home: project lifecycle management